Federica Montseny: Exile

 In February 1939, Montseny and her family were forced to flee into exile by the nationalist offensive into Catalonia.
-Her mother died in Perpignan, while her father was imprisoned and husband held in an internment camp.
+Her mother died in Perpignan, while her father was imprisoned and her husband was held in an internment camp.
+She later wrote in her book Pasión y Muerte de los Españoles refugiados en Francia, that the regulations in place in organisations such as the Worker’s Companies were designed to defeat the spirit of the Republican exiles and create a battalion of obedient slaves.
 Montseny initially relocated to Paris, where she helped in the relocation of Spanish refugees, in spite of her own struggle to make ends meet.

 During the Nazi occupation of France, Montseny fled into hiding in Occitania, where she was detained by the authorities of the French State.
 Although the French authorities had orders to extradite her to Spain, they eventually released Montseny, as she was pregnant with her youngest child.

 In 1942, Montseny and her family attempted to relocate to Mexico, but their route was blocked by the war in North Africa, while both the Allies and Axis prevented any further emigration of Spanish refugees from France, forcing them to stay in Toulouse.
 Following the liberation of France, Montseny took part in the reorganization of the Confederación Nacional del Trabajo in exile and edited the organization's weekly newspaper.
 From Toulouse, she also wrote a weekly column in the French language anarchist newspaper Espoir and edited the journal Cénit.
 She briefly returned to Spain during the transition to democracy, during which her works were finally being republished.
 Following the death of her youngest daughter in 1977 and her husband in 1981, Montseny penned an autobiography, which was published in 1987.

 Frederica Montseny i Mañé died in Toulouse on 14 January 1994, at the age of 88.

 Personal life

-In 1930, Montseny began an open relationship with Germinal Esgleas.
+In 1930, Montseny began a free love relationship with Germinal Esgleas.
 The couple had three children together: her eldest daughter Vida was born in 1933; her son Germinal was born in June 1938; and her youngest daughter Blanca was born in 1941.
 She attempted to raise her daughters to be "free women" and her son to respect women, but when interviewed about this she remarked that she had been largely unsuccessful, due to the strong hold that traditional gender roles still had.